HarryMerckel/davedude0.github.io/gallery.md

 ---

 <p class="message">
-  This is simply a gallery of images of KEITH and anything else I post on this website.
-The most recent or relevant images will likely be at the top.
+  This is a gallery of images of KEITH, currently only from 2014.
+More to come from more recent competitions!
-  Click the images for much higher quality (and 10 to 15 times larger file size!) images.
+  Click the images for much larger, higher quality images.
 </p>

 ## Current KEITH MK5 Images